- Anger is a natural emotion that can sometimes make you feel uncomfortable or even out of control. Anger is something you can learn to control!

 What are some ways I can learn to control my temper?

 The best way to control your temper depends on you.
 There is no quick fix.
-Every person needs to take time to think about what works for him or her.
+Every person needs to take time to think about what works for them.

 Here are some helpful ideas:

-- Improve your problem solving skills.
+- Improve your problem-solving skills.
 When faced with a difficult situation or conflict, learn as much as you can about it and think about what happened and identify and name all the feelings you’re experiencing.
 Are you angry?
 Disappointed?
 Embarrassed?
+Scared?
 This will prevent you from making quick judgments that may be wrong.
 Remember, there are many ways to look at the same situation.